ty-martz/Iris-Data-Science/README.md

 # Iris-Data-Science
-First model used to predict iris flower species.
-Using logistic regression and cross-validation
+Ty's first model used to predict iris flower species.
+Using logistic regression and cross-validation.
+Small dataset with only 150 datapoints